Christy’s dairy-free, gluten-free, and sugar-free thin mint cookies. Makes about 4 dozen cookies.

 3 Tbsp organic alternative butter like Melt or coconut oil, melted.

 1 duck egg (slightly beaten)

 1 Tbsp coconut oil

 1 package (9 oz) Lily’s stevia-sweetened chocolate chips or other non-dairy chocolate chips

 1 tsp organic peppermint extract (or ¼ tsp peppermint oil)

-Preheat oven to 225 degrees and line 2 or 3 baking sheets with parchment paper (preferably unbleached).
+- Preheat oven to 225 degrees F and line 2 or 3 baking sheets with parchment paper (preferably unbleached).

-**If the chocolate coating does not seem sweet enough, add a Tbsp or 2 of powdered xylitol to the melted chocolate mixture and an additional tsp of coconut oil and mix until well blended.
+**If the chocolate coating does not seem sweet enough, add a tablespoon or two of powdered xylitol to the melted chocolate mixture and an additional teaspoon of coconut oil.
+Mix until well blended.